Home Compare NOW vs WDAY

 ServiceNow vs Workday: Which Stock Looks Stronger in 2026?

-Workday holds the cleaner structural position, with growth as the main driver and stability adding further support.
+Workday holds the cleaner structural position, with the lead spread across valuation and growth.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.